-The small amount of age data for Gulf of Alaska Atka mackerel show similar selectivity patterns as seen in the Aleutian survey and fishery data.
+The small amount of age data for Gulf of Alaska Atka mackerel show similar selectivity patterns as seen in the Aleutian Islands survey and fishery data.
 The fishery data tend to show older fish than the survey samples.
-The oldest age from the 1993 GOA survey was 9 years old and the age distribution consisted of mostly 2-6 year olds (Lowe and Fritz 2001).
-Recent age data from the fishery (2004 and 2006) and survey (2003 and 2005) show a very limited distribution of ages (Figures 16.3 and 16.6).
+The oldest age from the 1993 GOA survey was 9 years old and the age distribution consisted of mostly 2 to 6-year-olds (Lowe and Fritz 2001).
+Recent age data from the GOA fisheries (2007 and 2008) and survey (2007) show a limited distribution of ages (Figures 16.3 and 16.6).
 Current catches of GOA Atka mackerel are mainly comprised of a single cohort, the very strong 1999 year class.